PazAT/Support-Deck-Builder/README.txt

 		The affiliation sum is generated by using powers of 2.
 The power given to an affiliation is equal to how many affiliations are before it in the file "cardTypes.txt".
 So for "Male", the first listed affiliation, it would have a power equal to "0" (zero) because no affiliation comes before it.
-"Female" would have a power of "1" (since only one affiliation comes before it); "Droid" would have "2"; and so on, down to
-		"Fringer", which has a power of "23" because there are 23 affiliations before it.
+"Female" would have a power of "1" (since only one affiliation comes before it); "Droid" would have "2"; and so on.
+"Fringer" has a power of "23" because there are 23 affiliations before it.

 		Taking a look at the very first entry, we see